-The Employee Assistance Program benefit, discussed in this SPD, is available to you and each of your eligible dependents, and you need not enroll for this coverage since US Airways provides it to you automatically.
+The Employee Assistance Program ("EAP") benefit, discussed in this SPD, is also available to you and each of your eligible Dependents if you enroll in the medical benefits under the Plan.
+If you are enrolled in the medical benefits under the Plan, US Airways will automatically enroll you in EAP coverage at no additional cost to you.
 (See the "EAP" section of this SPD for further details.)